Tax alert

 Proposed changes

-Finance proposed several changes to the AMT which would impact high-income taxpayers, and which would significantly impact large donations.
-A few of the notable changes are:
+Bill C-69 includes several changes to the AMT which would impact high-income taxpayers, and could significantly impact large donations.
+Some notable changes are:

 • 100% (up from 80%) of capital gains included in the AMT base